-Pico de Gallo – Fresh, delicious and so easy to make!
+Homemade pico de gallo is fresh, delicious and so easy to make!
 Packed with flavor and takes less than 10 minutes.
-This homemade pico de gallo is the perfect addition to any Mexican dish!
+It makes the perfect addition to any Mexican dish!

 If you know me, you know I’m a chips and dip kind of girl.
 I could eat it all day, every day and be happy.
-Fresh pico de gallo is one of my favorites, as well as guacamole, salsa, queso, hot corn dip, salsa verde and mango salsa.
+Fresh pico is one of my favorite Mexican appetizers, as well as guacamole, salsa verde and mango salsa.
 Seriously so, so yummy!

 Pico de gallo makes the best addition to any Mexican dish!
 It adds the perfect amount of flavor and is tastes fresh and delicious.
 Plus it’s SO easy to make and takes less than 10 minutes!